 With both intermittent fasting and working out, go gently when you’re first starting out.
 It’ll take time for you to adapt to fasting and develop your fitness and exercise confidence.

-So, even though your goals are demanding and impatient, and you WANT RESULTS NOW, PLEASE!!, take it steady.
+So, even though your goals are demanding and impatient, and you WANT RESULTS NOW, PLEASE!!, take it slow and steady.

 1. Work with your lifestyle